 This tributary drainage is a narrow steep valley, which holds the town of Ophir.
 Heavy impacts from mining contaminate the stream to the point that few fish survive.
-The town has worked for many years to preserve open space in the valley and its main side canyons, Waterfall and Swamp.
+The town has worked for many years to preserve open space in the valley and its main side canyons, Waterfall and Swamp, with assistance from the San Miguel Conservation Foundation.
 An additional TPL project is currently in progress, which will transfer more privately owned mining claims in the Ophir valley to the USFS via the Trust for Public Land.
 Efforts by the TPL to purchase Pauls claims in the Ophir high country with Land and Water Conservation Funds will continue into the future.
 The EPA has continued to support monitoring work in the Howard Fork valley, partnering with the State of Colorado, USFS, TLR, and SMWC to collect further water quality data to work towards additional future mine cleanup efforts.
-The revegetation of the Carribeau tailings, about a mile up the valley, performed by the landowner during summer 2008 showed some vegetative growth.
-It is hoped that it will reduce metals loading to the Howard Fork.
-Monitoring by the river ranger with the state sponsored Riverwatch program should help determine the effectiveness of this project.
-EPA performed an emergency response cleanup of the Northstar mill tailings that sit on private land late this summer.
-A cleanup of the Carbonero tailings by the USFS is scheduled for summer 2010, and engineering work is currently being finalized.
-A couple acres of the Ferric Oxide claim will be donated to the USFS by the town of Ophir, who acquired the lands as open space.
-This land will serve as part of the repository for the tailing cleanup.
-GOCO recently awarded the town of Ophir funding to support this project.
+In fall 2009, the EPA performed a remediation project on the Northstar Millsite, a privately owned mining claim where the mill that processed the Carbonero tailings is located.
+During late September 2010, the EPA and State of Colorado are partnering on a project to drill wells above the Carbonero adit, in an effort to further research the source of the adit water, which erodes the hillside so strongly.
+In addition, the EPA, State, and USFS are meeting to look at options for remediation project to address the Carribeau adit.
+The town of Ophir is currently changing the source of drinking water to surface water in Waterfall Creek, with funding from Department of Local Affairs, and a loan from the Federal Reinvestment and Recovery Act.
+The revegetation of the Carribeau tailings, about a mile up the valley, performed by the landowner during summer 2008 showed some vegetative growth. .
+It is hoped that it will reduce metals loading to the Howard Fork, Monitoring by the river ranger with the state sponsored Riverwatch program should help determine the effectiveness of this project.
+A cleanup of the Carbonero tailings by the USFS is underway during summer 2010.
+A couple acres of the Ferric Oxide claim were donated to the USFS by the town of Ophir, who acquired the lands as open space.
+This land will serve as part of the repository for the tailing cleanup, and SMCf holds a conservation easement on it to protect rare wetlands-and iron bog and fens.
+Tailings have been pulled back from the

+Howard Fork, recontoured, and covered with a geomembrane layer, and rock over that.
+Stabilizing rip-rap supports the pile, and drainage is diverted away from wetlands.
 A diversion just above the Ophir Post Office feeds water to the Ames hydroelectric plant.
 Work occurred on the leaching pond below the Silverbelle tailings, below the highway to reduce metals leaching into the Howard Fork.
-Additional tailings cleanup should be ongoing at the site for the next couple years
+Additional tailings cleanup is ongoing at the site.